- Current students

 - Installation and maintenance of electrical machines and electrical equipment in special electrical situations

 The NZCEE is suitable for you if you wish to pathway into an apprenticeship or further education in Electrical or Electronics Engineering.

-Please note: the National Certificate in Electrical Engineering (Electrician) programme has been replaced with a Unit Standards based stream in the New Zealand Certificate in Electrical Engineering (Level 3).
+ITO students: The National Certificate in Electrical Engineering (Level 2) programme has been replaced with a Unit Standards based stream in the New Zealand Certificate in Electrical Engineering (Level 3).

 - A key step towards registration with the Electrical Workers Registration Board (you do not gain registration as a direct result of completing this qualification)

-- Study full time or part time – ability to switch between full / part time easily
+- Study full-time or part-time – ability to switch between full and part-time easily

-Once you've successfully completed the NZCEE programme you'll receive the qualification New Zealand Certificate in Electrical Engineering Theory (Level 3).
+Once you’ve successfully completed this programme you’ll receive the qualification New Zealand Certificate in Electrical Engineering Theory (Level 3).

 For this programme, you will need the following:

-1. Achieved NCEA Level 1 in Mathematics, English AND Physics or General Science
+1. NCEA Level 1 in Mathematics, English, Physics or General Science; and

-4. Be at least 16 years old by the time the programme begins
+4. Be 16 years old by the time the programme starts.

-5. If English is your second language, you will need one or more of the following:
+5. If English is not your first language, you will need one or more of the following: